stas-sl/yandex-blitz-ml-2018/README.latex.md

 # K. Unique queries

 The idea for this task is to implement some kind of [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter). *Some kind* because actually we will use *k* = 1 (number of filters).
 So it will be more like regular hash-table but without storing the values of elements - only their hashes.
-There is a formula for calculating false positive rate of *Bloom Filter* depending on number or unique elements, size of filter and number of filters, but for me it was easier to write a small test to check the error rate for various combinations of parameters.
+There is a formula for calculating false positive rate of *Bloom Filter* depending on number of unique elements, size of filter and number of filters, but for me it was easier to write a small test to check the error rate for various combinations of parameters.

 I used 2 a bit different implementations, though in both of them I used `bytearray` which I never used before - that is just, as its name says, array of bytes, just more memory efficient than usual `list` of any objects.
 Using it, it was possible to allocate array of 1,000,000 elements keeping memory usage below 5MB.
 That is more bytes that we could probably allocate if we were using C++, because its memory limit was 10x times lower - just 500KB.
 For calculating hashes of queries I used built-in function `hash` which is actually used for hashing elements in regular python hash-tables aka dicts.